mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 - You reach the _desired_ target.
 - You reached an _undesired_ target.

-If you have reached a desired or undesired target, then you should just traverse further down the tree.
+If you haven't reached a desired or undesired target, then you should just traverse further down the tree.

 ## So I didn't hit a base case.
 What then?

 - Call your recursive function again.
 - Pass whatever **path specific** information was needed.
-    - You always need to apply the mutation given to your state.
+    - You always need to mutate the previous path/state before you recurse again.
-    - Then pass new mutation to your helper function.
 - **Note:** You should not do any other checks at this point.
-Even if you know jumping 2 steps from 9, will go beyond 10, you shouldn't add logic to skip calling the recursive function.
+Even if you know jumping 2 steps from 2, will go beyond 3 (the desired target), you shouldn't add logic to skip calling the recursive function.
 You should just call your recursive function.
 Let it terminate / exit early in the **next run** of your function's base case checks.
-This was one of those of confusing points in recursion.
+This was a confusing point for me personally.
 I was never sure if I needed to be smart and skip calling my recursive function again.
-But now I know I shouldn't be smart.
+Now I know I shouldn't be smart.
 Basically don't mix-match the recursive calling with an exit early.

 Your overall structure should be like this: